Categories: Learn

 After experimenting with different metals, including brass (which wore down too quickly), Rose settled on hardened steel to form the two main components of the system.
 His iconic Floyd Rose ‘Original’ tremolo, which has remained largely unchanged, features the legendary double-locking design.
 This has the addition of fine tuners at the bridge, to allow players to tune after locking the strings in place.

 After first appearing on Kramer guitars in the ’80s, demand grew for the Floyd Rose trem following the hair metal craze that dominated the decade.
-In this period, playing a guitar without the system was somewhat abnormal!
+In this period, playing a guitar without the system was somewhat unusual.
 To cope with the popularity, Rose licensed his design to companies such as Schaller, who mass-produced his Original Floyd Rose system.
 Today, this is still considered the best version in terms of tuning stability and longevity.

 Ibanez Edge Tremolos